Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Preliminaries

 \section{Preliminaries}

 Given a query $q\in \mathcal{Q}$, the goal of learning to rank is to learn a ranking model to sort a set of documents.
 Let $\vx\in\mathcal{X}$ denote the query-document ranking features, and the ranking model aims to estimate a relevance score with $\vx$.
-Since the ground truth relevance is difficult to obtain at scale, in practice users’ click logs are often used as labels to train the model.
-While user clicks are usually biased from the true relevance, researchers propose examination hypothesis to factorize the biased clicks into relevance probability and observation probability, which can be formulated as:
+In practical scenarios where acquiring ground truth relevance at scale is challenging, users' click logs are frequently employed as labels for training the model \cite{joachims2005accurately}.
+While user clicks usually exhibit bias compared to the true relevance, researchers propose examination hypothesis to decompose the biased clicks into relevance probability and observation probability, formulated as:

-where $c(\vx, \vt)\in[0, 1]$, $r(\vx)\in[0, 1]$ and $o(\vt)\in [0, 1]$ denote the probability that the document is clicked, relevant and observed, respectively. $\vt\in\mathcal{T}$ denotes bias factors that cause clicks to be biased, such as position \citep{joachims2017unbiased}, other document clicks \citep{vardasbi2020cascade,chen2021adapting}, contextual information \citep{fang2019intervention} or the representation style \citep{liu2015influence}.
+where $c(\vx, \vt)$, $r(\vx)$, and $o(\vt)$ denote the probabilities that the document is clicked, relevant, and observed, respectively.
+In this paper, we focus on the scenario in which the true observation probability $o$ and relevance probability $r$ are both \textit{unknown}. $\vt\in\mathcal{T}$ denotes bias factors that introduce clicks to be biased, such as position \citep{joachims2017unbiased}, other document clicks \citep{vardasbi2020cascade,chen2021adapting}, contextual information \citep{fang2019intervention} or the representation style \citep{liu2015influence}.
 Let $\mathcal{D}=\{(\vx_i, \vt_i)\}_{i=1}^{|\mathcal{D}|}$ denote pairs of ranking features and bias factors.
 To simplify the analysis, we suppose all bias factors $\vt\in\mathcal T$ and features $\vx\in\mathcal X$ appear in $\mathcal D$.
-By explicitly modeling the bias effect via observation, it is expected to attain an unbiased estimate of the ranking objective.
+By explicitly modeling the bias via observation, we can attain an unbiased estimate of the ranking objective.

-To jointly obtain relevance score and observation score, we optimize a ranking model $r'(\cdot)$ and an observation model $o'(\cdot)$ to fit clicks, which can be formulated as:
+To jointly obtain the relevance score and observation score, we optimize a ranking model $r'(\cdot)$ and an observation model $o'(\cdot)$ to fit clicks in the form of the examination hypothesis.
+For example, two-tower \cite{guo2019pal} used the following objective:

-where $c_i$ denotes the click, and $l(\cdot,\cdot)$ denotes a loss function of interest, such as mean square error or cross entropy error.
+where $c_i$ denotes the click, and $l(\cdot,\cdot)$ denotes a loss function of interest, such as mean square error or cross-entropy error.